-There are three types of assistantships available at NIU College of Law: research, graduate, and Rhoten A. Smith assistantships.
+There are two types of assistantships available at NIU College of Law: research and graduate assistantships.
 After their first years, students can be considered for research assistantships in NIU College of Law, or for graduate assistantships within other NIU departments.
 Assistantships, research or graduate, normally provide waivers in the amount of full or partial in-state tuition, although some provide waivers in the amount of out-of-state tuition.

 Normally, assistantship applications are processed during late spring for positions starting the next fall.
 Applications are processed in the early fall for positions starting in the spring.

 Law students should note that tuition waivers affect the student’s financial aid budget.
 The tuition waiver reduces the total student loan eligibility amount.